FrostyX/infra-docs/bodhi.rst

 1. Contact Information
 2. Adding a new pending release
 3. 0-day Release Actions
+4. Configuring all bodhi nodes
-4. Pushing EPEL updates
+5. Pushing updates
+6. Monitoring the bodhi masher output
+7. Resuming a failed push
-5. Doing a production bodhi upgrade
+8. Performing a production bodhi upgrade
+9. Syncing the production database to staging
-6. Release EOL
+10. Release EOL
-7. Adding notices to the front page or new update form
+11. Adding notices to the front page or new update form
-8. Troubleshooting and Resolution
+12. Troubleshooting and Resolution

-  1. Empty <id/> tags in the updateinfo.xml.gz
-  2. Creating tables at sqlite:/// when trying to use postgres!?

 Contact Information
 ===================